• Skip to main content

 • How far can the pendulum swing in Brazil?

-California isn’t the only region to have experienced hydroclimate whiplash – other countries around the world are reporting these weather events.
-New research, published in Nature journal, has shown that since the mid-1990s, hydroclimate whiplash events have increased in frequency from 31 per cent to 66 per cent.
+Around the world, hydroclimate whiplash events are growing.
+Research published in Nature has shown that since the mid-1990s, these events have increased in frequency from 31 per cent to 66 per cent.

 How exactly are they caused, and what damage can they do?
 And should we brace ourselves for even more hydroclimate whiplash?